SOUTH DAKOTA

 (1803 - 1804), near Lower Brule

-A St. Louis trader's winter post located on Goat Island in the Missouri River, near the mouth of Tyler's River (Medicine Creek).
-No trace remains of the island.
+A St. Louis trader's wintering post located on Goat Island in the Missouri River, near the mouth of Tyler's River (Medicine Creek).
+Loisel returned to St. Louis in the summer of 1804 where he later died (October 1804).
+No trace remains of the island today.

 Fort Defiance (1)